Enhanced Generative Model Evaluation with Clipped Density and Coverage: Discussion and Conclusion

-Despite these improvements, some limitations remain. \emph{Clipped Density} and \emph{Clipped Coverage} represent an iteration on an accepted benchmark of tests that are progressively passed.
-This benchmark is not exhaustive, and there might be missing cases.
-Additionally, while we evaluate fidelity and coverage, other aspects are also relevant, such as \emph{memorization}: are the generated samples simply a reproduction of training samples?
-Metrics for memorization include GAN-test \cite{shmelkov2018good}, identifiability \cite{yoon2020anonymization}, authenticity \cite{alaa2022faithful}, and the calibrated $l_2$ distance \cite{carlini2023extracting}.
+Despite these improvements, limitations remain. \emph{Clipped Density} and \emph{Clipped Coverage} build on an accepted benchmark of progressively passed tests, but it is not exhaustive, and there might be missing cases.
+Furthermore, we did not provide a theoretical analysis of the metrics in the infinite sample limit.
+Additionally, while we evaluate fidelity and coverage, other aspects matter, such as \emph{memorization}: are generated samples reproductions of training data?
+Memorization metrics include GAN-test~\citep{shmelkov2018good}, identifiability~\citep{yoon2020anonymization}, authenticity~\citep{alaa2022faithful}, and the calibrated $l_2$ distance~\citep{carlini2023extracting}.
+We used DINOv2 as recommended~\citep{stein2024exposing}, but comparing embedding models for generative model evaluation remains an open question.

-In conclusion, \emph{Clipped Density} and \emph{Clipped Coverage} provide a more trustworthy framework for generative model evaluation, offering robust, sensitive, and interpretable assessments of generative model performance.
+In conclusion, \emph{Clipped Density} and \emph{Clipped Coverage} provide a trustworthy framework for generative model evaluation, offering robust, sensitive, and interpretable assessments.